Heegaard structure respects complicated JSJ decompositions: Proof of Theorem .

 \begin{cor} Let $X$ be a compact, irreducible, orientable 3-manifold with $\partial X$ incompressible, if non-empty.
 Suppose $X=V \cup _S W$, where $S$ is a strongly irreducible Heegaard surface.
 Suppose further that $X$ contains an essential torus $T$.
 Then $S$ may be isotoped to be transverse to $T$ with every component of $S \setminus N(T)$ incompressible in the respective submanifold of $X \setminus N(T)$ except for at most one strongly irreducible component. \end{cor}

 \begin{proof} Suppose $S$ has been isotoped to meet $T$ in a single saddle tangency (and transverse elsewhere), with every component of $S \setminus N(T)$ incompressible in the respective submanifold of $X \setminus N(T)$.
 Then $\bdy (S \setminus N(T))$ must be essential on $S$ and both copies of $T$ on $\bdy N(T)$.
-But this means that the saddle intersection $S \cap T$ can be resolved in two different ways to obtain loops that are essential on the torus $T$, a contradiction. \end{proof}
+This implies that isotoping $S$ by pushing the saddle tangency slightly past $T$ in either direction yields essential curves of intersection on $T$.
+This is impossible, however, as $T$ is a torus, and resolving a saddle tangency in this way must produce an inessential curve on one side or the other. \end{proof}

 \begin{lem} \cite{Bachman2006} Let $M$ be a knot manifold.
 Let $S$ be a separating, properly embedded, connected surface in $M$ which is strongly irreducible, has non-empty boundary, and is not peripheral.
 Then either $S$ is $\partial$-strongly irreducible or $\partial S$ is at most distance one from the boundary of some properly embedded surface which is both incompressible and $\partial$-incompressible. \end{lem}